daisychelangat/Quotes/README.md

 # Quotes
+An application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## Technologies Used
+  **html
+  **css
+  **Typescript
+  **bootstrap

+**Licence
+MIT LICENSE
+Copyright (c) 2020 Maureen Chepkirui

 ## Development server